mxlths/Piano_Helper/CurrentState.md

-# Piano Helper React - Current State Summary (Pre-Chord Progression Mode)
+# Piano Helper React - Current State Summary

 This document summarizes the architecture and functionality of the Piano Helper React application based on a review of the `src` directory.